5ammuel/project-two-5ammuel/Planning/proposal.md

 ## Project Description

 My app is called The Daily Dog House.
 It's a random image app for people who enjoy the occasional canid candid!
-Users can view random doggos one at a time, or turn things up to 11 by viewing, 11 dogs at a time!
+Users can view random doggos one at a time, or activate "Corgi Mode" and search for random corgi images specifically!
 In the future I'd like to add some quality of life functionality like additional interface buttons.

 ## Wireframes